 - In Paul Verhoeven's adaptation of Starship Troopers, one of the female infantry recruits says that she joined because she wants to have babies, and it's easier to get a license if you're a citizen.

-- In Supernova, despite the fact that there are multiple colonized planets, a couple on the ship still has to obtain a license to have a child.
+- In Supernova, despite the fact that there are multiple colonized planets, on a spaceship each individual has to apply for a license to have children.
+Their problems start when the guy is given a license but the girl isn't, meaning they can't have a child together.

 - Notably averted in Soylent Green.
 That lack of any sort of population control at all is exactly the reason why it's such a Crapsack World to begin with.